-- Muslim Mental Health Fact Sheet-The Institute for Muslim Mental Health shares basic mental health education and the connection between mental health and Islam.
+- Islam and Mental Health: The Institute for Muslim Mental Health shares basic mental health education and the connection between mental health and Islam.
 Misconceptions about mental health in the Muslim community are also discussed.

 Jewish Mental Health

-- Beit T’Shuvah is a residential addiction treatment center, congregation, and an educational institute.
+- Beit T’Shuvah: A residential addiction treatment center, congregation, and an educational institute.